itisbugra/FuncProgHW1/README.md

 That makes **146.097** days, number of days in 400 years is a multiple of 7.

-Pick one day would be bounded to the same probability, all days are equally possible since this is a uniform distribution.
+Picking one day is bounded to the same probability, all days are equally possible since this is a uniform distribution.

 ## License